datacarpentry/wrangling-genomics/_extras/guide.md

 #### unzip in Working with FastQC Output
 The command `unzip *.zip` in the Working with FastQC Output section will run successfully for the first file, but fail for subsequent files.
 This error introduces the need for a for loop.

-# Instructor Notes for 01-Trimming

-## Commands with Lengthy Run Times

-#### Trimmomatic
-The trimmomatic for loop will take about 10 minutes to run.
-Perhaps this would be a good time for a coffee break or a discussion about trimming.

-## Commands that must be modified

 #### Example Trimmomatic Command
 The first trimmomatic serves as an explanation for trimmomatic parameters and is not meant to be run.
 The command is: